boknilev/asr-repr-analysis/README.md

 # Analyzing ASR Representations

-This repository contains code for our paper on analyzing speech representations in end-to-end automatic speec recognition models:
+This repository contains code for our paper on analyzing speech representations in end-to-end automatic speech recognition models:

 "Analyzing Hidden Representations in End-to-End Automatic Speech Recognition Systems", Yonatan Belinkov and James Glass, NIPS 2017.